vessln/Python_ORM/README.md

-My solutions for the exercises from the Python ORM course.
+My solutions for the tasks from the Softuni's Python ORM course.